Patient Education

 • How they work: They stabilize nerve cell activity and reduce abnormal electrical firing.

-• Best for: Diabetic neuropathy, shingles pain, and fibromyalgia.
+• Often considered for: Diabetic neuropathy, shingles pain, and fibromyalgia.

 • Common side effects: Drowsiness, dizziness, and mild swelling in the feet or hands.
 These are considered first-line treatments because they address the underlying nerve dysfunction rather than just masking pain